Sorority sister spotlight

 Lastly, what are some important features you want people to know about your sorority?

-“Here at UW-Whitewater, we are the Beta Chapter of Zeta Sigma Chi Multicultural Sorority, Inc. which was founded on March 3rd, 1991 at Northern Illinois University by 8 Radiant Women who we call our ‘Mommy Chis.’
-Overall, we are the first National Multicultural Organization to be founded in the Midwest and the third to be founded Nationally.
-Some interesting facts are that our colors are peach and black, with our symbol being a Unicorn.”
+“Here at UW-Whitewater, we are the Beta Chapter of Zeta Sigma Chi Multicultural Sorority, Inc., which was founded on March 3rd, 1991 at Northern Illinois University by eight radiant women who we call our ‘Mommy Chis.’
+Overall.
+We are the first National Multicultural Organization to be founded in the Midwest and the third to be founded nationally.
+Some interesting facts are that our colors are peach and black, with our symbol being a unicorn.”

-If you want to learn more or stay connected with the UW-Whitewater, Beta Chapter of Zeta Sigma Chi Multicultural Sorority, Inc. add them on Instagram & Facebook at @uwwzchis.
+To learn more about the UW-Whitewater Beta Chapter of Zeta Sigma Chi Multicultural Sorority, Inc. add them on Instagram & Facebook at @uwwzchis.

 The Royal Purple encourages readers to voice their opinions via the online comments section.
 Comments may be monitored for appropriateness and viewer safety.
 If a comment is harassing, threatening or inappropriate in nature, it may be taken down with editor's discretion.